 Learning and adapting

 Crisis situations provide valuable opportunities for organizations to learn and improve their crisis management strategies.
 After the crisis has been resolved, it's important to conduct a thorough review and analysis of the response efforts.
 This includes identifying strengths and weaknesses, documenting lessons learned, and implementing changes to enhance future crisis management capabilities and prevent potential crises.
 Organizations can also learn from the mistakes of other companies, such as the 2020 SolarWinds attack.

 Recovery crisis management vs. risk management

-Risk management involves looking for ways to minimize risks.
-Crisis management involves figuring out the best way to respond when an incident does occur.
-As such, risk management is an important part of crisis management, but crisis management covers incident response, whereas risk management usually does not.
+Risk management involves looking for ways to minimize risks to prevent them from ever happening and does not cover what to do when crises do occur.
+While crisis management involves risk management, it is equally concerned with figuring out the best way to respond when an incident does occur.
+As such, risk management is an important part of crisis management, but crisis management also covers incident response, whereas risk management and even enterprise risk management does not.

 Stages of a crisis

 To successfully execute a CMP and respond to a crisis, it's critical to understand the different stages of a crisis.
 This includes stages happening before, during and after a crisis.
 The following are the six stages of a crisis:

 - Early warning.
 Organizations should look for warnings of a crisis and weigh the probabilities of one occurring.
 Crises cannot always be predicted, but there can be some signs, such as weather patterns, national and global economics, and negligence toward cybersecurity risks.